What are the Differences between DUI Manslaughter and DUI Negligent Homicide in Arizona?

 Hiring a highly skilled Tucson manslaughter defense attorney often means the difference between a negligent homicide or manslaughter conviction and dropped or reduced charges.

-At Nesci & St. Louis, PLLC we diligently pursue favorable results for all of our clients.
+At Nesci & St. Louis we diligently pursue favorable results for all of our clients.
 Contact us today for your free consultation.